konimarti/aoc-tricks/README.md

 ### Breath First Search (BFS)

 Underlying data structure is a *FIFO queue*.
-Pop an element off, process it, append new results to the queue, then repeat.
+Pop an element off, process it, append new results to the queue, then repeat

 _Initialization:_ Enqueue the given source vertex into a queue and mark it as visited.